Why One Diverse Candidate Isn't Enough: Broadsheet for June 24

 “Companies were 79 times more likely to hire a woman and 194 times more likely to hire a person of color when the finalist pool included more than one woman or minority,” Mehri writes.
 It turns out, instances of two or more diverse candidates upend a company’s tendency to want to maintain its status quo, which is likely mostly male and mostly white.

 As Mehri writes, it’s asking a lot of one single woman to break the ultimate glass ceiling; “but collectively, the half dozen women running for the nation’s highest office can do it.”
+Politico

 |Claire Zillman